About Paula: Ukraine's War: Elderly Lives Frozen By Conflict: ukraine_elderly_bronstein002

 - AFGHANISTAN BETWEEN HOPE AND FEAR - THE BOOK

-- ACID VIOLENCE: Stolen Faces
+- ACID VIOLENCE: STOLEN FACES

-- CLIMATE CHANGE: Super Typhoons, Earthquakes
+- CLIMATE CHANGE: NATURAL DISASTERS

-- SOUTH SUDAN
+- DISPLACED BY WAR SOUTH SUDAN

 - CORPORATE, INDUSTRIAL - Mongolia